An Immigration Law Firm You Can Trust

 Family-based immigration allows you to bring members of your family from other countries to the U.S. It is one of the primary avenues for immigration into the U.S. However, it is a complex process that requires considerable legal advice.

-A Brief Overview Of Family-Based Immigration
+A Brief Overview of Family-Based Immigration

 The first hurdle of any family-based immigration process is eligibility, which relies on familial proximity.
 Primarily, close family relations who are eligible for visas include:

-What Is The Application Process?
+What is the Application Process?

 Another consideration is your family member’s location during the visa process.
-If they are in their home county, then they’ll go through consular processing.
+If they are in their home country, then they’ll go through consular processing.
 If they’re in the U.S., then you may have to pursue a change in status, which is a complicated procedure.

 Additionally, in any immigration effort, managing the priority dates and visa bulletins is vital, as deadlines change from year to year or even month to month, depending on circumstances.

-FAQs On Family-Based Immigration In Florida
+FAQs on Family-Based Immigration in Florida

 Understanding the legal requirements and timelines of the immigration process is a decisive factor.
 We have answered common questions about family-based immigration for individuals in Florida.